dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/multiple-file-processing.md

 ## addResultReceiver

-Regisiter a `DSCapturedResultReceiver` to get callback when `DSCapturedResult` output.
+Registers a `DSCapturedResultReceiver` to get callback when `DSCapturedResult` output.

 **Parameters**